DumbMahreeo/commando/README.md

 (AUR release is coming soon)

 ### Cargo
-If you have cargo installed and your PATH is set up properly you can use
+If you have cargo installed and your `$PATH` is set up properly you can use

 ``` bash
 $ cargo install arch-commando